POSH

 What parents should do first

-2) Do not lead with anger or blame
+2) Do not lead with anger, shame, or blame.

 Calm parents usually get more truth than panicked parents.